AFLE

 Building a strong local future

-With these Homegrown territories in place from day one, AFLE ensures a balanced and transparent foundation for player development across Europe.
+With these Homegrown territories in place from day one, the AFLE ensures a balanced and transparent foundation for player development across Europe.
 This system supports competitive balance while giving local athletes opportunities to grow and compete at the highest professional level.

 More Homegrown territories may be announced as additional franchises confirm their participation in the league.